arjuxn/xliff_translator/README.md

 Congratulations!
 Vous avez terminé cette leçon.
 ```

-The surrounding sentence is translated while the protected term is restored unchanged.

-DNT matching is boundary-aware, so a protected term is not unnecessarily matched as part of another word.

-If a protected term cannot be safely preserved, the translation fails instead of silently changing the protected term.

 ## DNT text file

 DNT terms can also be provided through a plain-text `.txt` file.